quartzjer/TeleHash/org/switch.md

 * key -> op requests (transient)
 * see -> seeking object (transient, if spacer is supported)

+## Hashname state

+At any point the relationship between two hashnames would be in one of the following states:

+* UNKNOWN - no contact
+* SEEN - was referenced in a `see` with an address
+* RESOLVING - don't know the public key, asked an operator
+* RESOLVED - have the public key and an address to contact
+* CONNECTING - sent a line open request
+* CONNECTED - a line was received back and is open

 ## Objects

 ### Space